How to Export a BizTalk Application

 When exporting an application, bear in mind the following important points:

-Incorrect error can be displayed when installing an .msi on Windows Vista.
-When installing an .msi package exported using BizTalk Server 2010 running on Windows Vista, you may receive the following incorrect error, "The installer has encountered an unexpected error installing this package.
+- Incorrect error can be displayed when installing an .msi on Windows Vista.
+When installing an .msi package exported using BizTalk Server, you may receive the following incorrect error, "The installer has encountered an unexpected error installing this package.
 This may indicate a problem with this package.
 The error code is 2869."
-To correct this error, first import the .msi package using BizTalk Server 2010 and then re-export and install the package.
+To correct this error, first import the .msi package using BizTalk Server and then re-export and install the package.

 |If an export operation fails, BizTalk Server deletes all temporary files along with the .msi file, if one was created.|

 To perform the procedures in this topic, you must be logged on with an account that is a member of the BizTalk Server Administrators group.
 For more detailed information about permissions, see Permissions Required for Deploying and Managing a BizTalk Application.
 In addition, the Business Rules Engine must be installed.
-For more information, see Installing and Configuring BizTalk Server 2010.
+For more information, see Installation Overview for BizTalk Server 2013 and 2013 R2.

 Using the BizTalk Server Administration console

-Click Start, click All Programs, Microsoft BizTalk Server 2010, and then click BizTalk Server Administration.
+Click Start, click All Programs, Microsoft BizTalk Server 2013 R2, and then click BizTalk Server Administration.

 In the console tree, expand BizTalk Server Administration, expand the BizTalk group, and then expand Applications.